imagej/imagej.github.io/pages/How_to_write_your_own_detection_algorithm_for_TrackMate.md

 Let's get started with the easiest part, the detection algorithm.

-## The {% include github org='fiji' repo='TrackMate' source='fiji/plugin/trackmate/detection/SpotDetector.java' label='SpotDetector' %} interface.
+## The {% include github org='fiji ' repo='TrackMate ' source='fiji/plugin/trackmate/detection/SpotDetector.java ' label='SpotDetector ' %} interface.

 ### A detector instance operates on a single frame.

-The detection part itself is implemented in a class that implements the {% include github org='fiji' repo='TrackMate' source='fiji/plugin/trackmate/detection/SpotDetector.java' label='SpotDetector' %} interface.
+The detection part itself is implemented in a class that implements the {% include github org='fiji ' repo='TrackMate ' source='fiji/plugin/trackmate/detection/SpotDetector.java ' label='SpotDetector ' %} interface.
 Browsing there, you will see that it is just a specialization of an output algorithm from [ImgLib2](ImgLib2 "wikilink").
 We are required to spit out a `List`<Spot> that represents the list of detection (one `Spot` per detection) for a **single frame**.

 This is important: <u>an instance of your detector is supposed to work on a single frame</u>.
 TrackMate will generate as many instances of the detector per frame it has to operate on.
 This facilitates development, but also multithreading: TrackMate fires one detector per thread it has access to, and this is done without you having to worry about it.
 TrackMate will bundle the outputs of all detectors in a thread-safe manner.

 It is the work of the detector factory to provide each instance with the data required to segment a specific frame.
 But we will see how this is done below.

-### A SpotDetector *can be* {% include github repo='imglib' path='algorithms/core/src/main/java/net/imglib2/algorithm/MultiThreaded.java' label='multithreaded' %}.
+### A SpotDetector *can be* {% include github repo='imglib ' path='algorithms/core/src/main/java/net/imglib2/algorithm/MultiThreaded.java ' label='multithreaded ' %}.

 So TrackMate offers you a turnkey multithreaded solution: If you have a computer with 12 cores and 50 frames to segment, TrackMate will fire 12 SpotDetectors at once and process them concurrently.

 But let's say that you have 24 cores and only 6 frames to segment.
-You can exploit this situation by letting your concrete instance of SpotDetector implement the ImgLib2 {% include github repo='imglib' path='algorithms/core/src/main/java/net/imglib2/algorithm/MultiThreaded.java' label='MultiThreaded' %} interface.
+You can exploit this situation by letting your concrete instance of SpotDetector implement the ImgLib2 {% include github repo='imglib ' path='algorithms/core/src/main/java/net/imglib2/algorithm/MultiThreaded.java ' label='MultiThreaded ' %} interface.
 In that case, TrackMate will still fire 6 SpotDetector instances (one for each frame), but will allocate 4 threads to each instance, and get an extra kick in speed.

 Of course, you have to devise a clever multithreading strategy to operate concurrently on a single frame.
 For instance, you could divide the image into several blocks and process them in parallel.
-Or delegate to sub-algorithms that are multithreaded; check for instance the {% include github org='fiji' repo='TrackMate' source='fiji/plugin/trackmate/detection/LogDetector.java' label='LogDetector' %} code.
+Or delegate to sub-algorithms that are multithreaded; check for instance the {% include github org='fiji ' repo='TrackMate ' source='fiji/plugin/trackmate/detection/LogDetector.java ' label='LogDetector ' %} code.

-### Detection results are represented by {% include github org='fiji' repo='TrackMate' source='fiji/plugin/trackmate/Spot.java' label='Spots' %}.
+### Detection results are represented by {% include github org='fiji ' repo='TrackMate ' source='fiji/plugin/trackmate/Spot.java ' label='Spots ' %}.

-{% include github org='fiji' repo='TrackMate' source='fiji/plugin/trackmate/Spot.java' label='Spots' %} are used to represent detection results: one detection = one spot.
+{% include github org='fiji ' repo='TrackMate ' source='fiji/plugin/trackmate/Spot.java ' label='Spots ' %} are used to represent detection results: one detection = one spot.
 By convention, a detection algorithm must provide *at least* the following numerical feature to each spot:

   - The X, Y, Z coordinates, obviously.
 What is not that obvious is that TrackMate uses only image coordinates.
 This means that if your image has a physical calibration in µm (*e.g.* 0.2 µm/pixels in X,Y), the spot coordinates must be in µm\[1\].
 If you have just a 2D image, use 0 for the Z position, but it must not be omitted.
   - A quality value, that reflects the quality of the detection itself.
 It must be a real, positive number, that reflects how confident your detection algorithm is that the found detection is not spurious.
 The larger the more confident.